CU-ESIIL/FCC24_Group_4/README.md

 ## Group Members
-- Member 1: Brief description
+- Member 1: Elizabeth Buhr
 - Member 2: Brief description
 - ...
 - [Link to more detailed bios or profiles if available and desired.]